valiantkevin/singsangsung/README.md

 # singsangsung

 This is a Graphical User Interface class project made by three Duta Wacana Christian University students, Juan Christian Tjandra, Gabriella Amelia Prasetyo, and Kevin Valiant.
-The application intended for karaoke rental use.
+The application is intended for karaoke rental use.

 ## Structure